-According to a study published in the British medical journal, The Lancet, researchers found that patients suffering from back pain were twice as likely to report improvement when sleeping on a medium-firm mattress as opposed to those patients who slept on a firm mattress.
+For all you stubborn folks, according to this study published in the British medical journal, The Lancet, researchers found that patients suffering from back pain were twice as likely to report improvement when sleeping on a medium-firm mattress as opposed to those patients who slept on a firm mattress.

 The trial involved 313 adults with chronic lower back pain and backache.
 As a part of the study, the subjects were randomly assigned to two groups.
 The first group slept on a medium-firm mattress instead of their normal mattress and the second group on a firm mattress.

-When compared to the patients who slept on a firm mattress, patients who slept on the medium-firm mattresses reported reduced incidents of back pain in bed, reduced back pain upon rising from the bed, and reduced back pain related to disability.
+When compared to the patients who slept on a firm mattress, patients who slept on the medium-firm mattresses reported reduced incidents of back pain in bed, reduced back pain upon rising from their bed and reduced back pain related to disability.
 The study results indicated that a medium-firm mattress provides a better balance between back support and comfort for lower back pain than a firm mattress.

 Contrary to popular belief, sleeping on a mattress that is too firm exerts additional pressure on the back, resulting in more back pain for some patients.
 So the best mattress for a bad back is a medium-firm.

-We need to re-evaluate our purchasing habits.
+Top heavy or bottom heavy, 5 feet tall or 6’5, many factors need to be taken into consideration.
 The decision of a soft, medium or firm mattress doesn't apply.
-It depends entirely on your body type and the level of support you seek.
-Top heavy or bottom heavy, 5 feet tall or 6’5, many factors need to be taken into consideration.
+It depends entirely on your body type and the level of support you need.